commonmark/commonmark-java/README.md

 Use class `TablesExtension` in artifact `commonmark-ext-gfm-tables`.

-### Metadata
+### YAML front matter

-Enables metadata block in YAML format.
+Enables an YAML front matter block.
 This extension only supports a subset of YAML syntax.
 Here's an example of what's supported:

 ```
 ---